 B) Left: Bright field image of trophozoite within host red blood cell.
 Right: Red fluorescence after stimulating porphyrin biosynthesis within the infected red blood cell, with autofluorescence from hemozoin crystals in the parasite digestive vacuole.

-Sigala P, Crowley J, Henderson J, and Goldberg D. “Deconvoluting Heme Biosynthesis to Target Blood-Stage Malaria Parasites” eLIFE (2015) 4:e09143
+- Sigala PA, Crowley J, Henderson J, and Goldberg D. “Deconvoluting Heme Biosynthesis to Target Blood-Stage Malaria Parasites” eLIFE (2015) 4:e09143

-Ke H*, Sigala P*, Miura K, Morrisey J, Mather M, Crowley J, Henderson J, Goldberg D, Long C, and Vaidya A. “The Heme Biosynthesis Pathway is Essential for Plasmodium falciparum Development in Mosquito Stage but not in Blood Stages” J. Biol.
+- Ke H*, Sigala PA*, Miura K, Morrisey J, Mather M, Crowley J, Henderson J, Goldberg D, Long C, and Vaidya A. “The Heme Biosynthesis Pathway is Essential for Plasmodium falciparum Development in Mosquito Stage but not in Blood Stages” J. Biol.
 Chem.
 (2014) 289: 34827-34837

 - Sigala PA and Goldberg D. “The Peculiarities and Paradoxes of Plasmodium Heme Metabolism” Ann.
 Rev. Microbiol.
 (2014) 68:259-278

 - Sigala PA, Crowley J, Hsieh S, Henderson J, and Goldberg D. “Direct Tests of Enzymatic Heme Degradation by the Malaria Parasite Plasmodium falciparum” J. Biol.
 Chem.
 (2012) 287: 37793-37807